Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 *After this lesson, students will be able to:*

-- Define state in relationship to building Front End Applications
+- Understand state in relationship to building Front End Applications
 - Describe the benefits of using a global state object vs local state
 - Explain the 3 Principles of Redux
 - Explain the roles of actions and the reducer